 Think about challenging the will

-If a court decides the will isn't valid, then the will be distributed based on the .
+If a court decides that your loved one's will is not valid, then the is distributed based on the .

 How you decide to challenge a will depends on the situation.
-If the will is very different from an earlier will that the person made, you may want to look at what was happening when they signed it.
+If the will is very different from an earlier will that the person made, you may want to look at what was happening when they made the new will.

-Here are some of the main reasons a court might decide a will isn't valid.
+Here are some of the main reasons a court might decide a will is not valid.

 A will might not be valid if you can show that the person was not of understanding what making a will means.
-For example, the person didn't understand:
+For example, the person did not understand:

 Too much pressure